This article provides info on how to set up an organization to begin sending broadcast messages.

 From the inbox, organization and account admins can view and reply to conversations as well as opt out contacts.
 Details related to the contact’s profile are also visible including the contact’s name, phone number, tags, and any notes & follow up comments.

 What data is available for my broadcast messaging?

+Broadcast message data is available via the Account Usage Report, Organization Usage Report, and Messages Export.
 We have big plans for Broadcast, but not everything is here just yet.
-Reports, exports, and integrations do not include broadcast message activity at this time.
+Integrations do not include broadcast message activity at this time.

 If you have questions about your remaining message allowance, contact your client success manager.
 If you do not know who your client success manager is, contact email@example.com